-3.1.3 ILP Results on the Natural Data
+3.1.3 ILP Results

-Aleph We use the ILP system Aleph [Srinivasan2001] to learn rules to the natural datasets.
+Aleph We use the ILP system Aleph [35] in some of our experiments, those involving natural, rather than synthetic, data.
 By default, Aleph uses a simple greedy set covering procedure that constructs a complete and consistent hypothesis one clause at a time.
 In the search for any single clause, Aleph selects the first uncovered positive example as the seed example, "saturates" this example, and performs an admissible search over the space of clauses that subsume this saturation, subject to a user-specified clause length bound.
-Further details about our use of Aleph in these experiments are available in [Dutra, Page, & V. Santos Costa2002].
+Further details about our use of Aleph in these experiments are available in [11].